Vietnam.vn - Nền tảng quảng bá Việt Nam

 According to Susantha Kahwatta, a top official of the Sri Lankan Fisheries Department, three pirates were arrested, the fishermen and their boat were safe and taken to Seychelles.
 He said the Sri Lankan envoy to Seychelles had informed him of the successful rescue operation.

 The hijacking comes two weeks after Sri Lanka said it would join a US-led operation to protect merchant ships passing through the Red Sea from attacks by Houthi rebels in Yemen.
-The hijackings off the coast of Somalia have raised concerns that Somali piracy has returned after a decade of causing chaos in international shipping.
+The hijackings off Somalia have raised concerns that Somali piracy has returned after a decade of causing chaos in international shipping.

 The robbery occurred in international waters about 840 nautical miles (1,555 km) east of Somalia, 1,100 nautical miles (2,040 km) from Sri Lanka and north of the Seychelles, according to Sri Lankan navy spokesman Captain Gayan Wickramasuriya.